Marrying a Citizen of China? How to Get a Green Card for Your New Spouse

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.

-If you are not yet married and your fiancé is still in China, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
-You can also choose to get married first in another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+If you are not yet married and your fiancé(e) is still in China, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé(e) in order to get married in the U.S.—and then your new spouse can apply for a green card, if desired.
+You can also choose to get married first in another country, and then apply for an immigrant visa with which to enter the United States.
+(This visa is the equivalent of a green card.
+The actual card will arrive some weeks after your fiancé(e)'s entry to the United States.)

 Overview of Obtaining a Green Card Based on Marriage